awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       brew install python@2
       ```

-      Recall that the AWS IoT Device SDK for Python requires OpenSSL version 1\.0\.1 \(or later\) compiled with the Python executable\.
-The prior `brew install python` command installs a `python2` executable that meets this requirement\.
+      The AWS IoT Device SDK for Python requires OpenSSL version 1\.0\.1 \(or later\) compiled with the Python executable\.
+The brew install python command installs a `python2` executable that meets this requirement\.
 The `python2` executable is installed in the `/usr/local/bin` directory, which should be part of the `PATH` environment variable\.
-To confirm this, run the following command:
+To confirm, run the following command:

       ```
       python2 --version